poseidon-framework/poseidon-schema/README.md

 ### The `.bib` file

 A [BibTeX](http://www.bibtex.org/) file with all references listed in the `.janno` file.
-The entry keys must fit to the ones used in the `.janno` file.
+The entry keys must fit the ones used in the `.janno` file.

 Example: